-If Your Loved Ones are Chewing Tobacco or Vaping, They May Be in Grave Danger
+If Your Loved Ones are Chewing Tobacco or Vaping (Smokeless Tobacco), They May Be in Grave Danger

-We all know smoking is bad for health.
-But what about alternatives like chewing tobacco and vaping?
-When it comes to oral cancer, you should know that your loved ones are equally at risk if they’re chewing or vaping.
+We all know smoking is bad for health, what about other alternatives like chewing tobacco and vaping (smokeless tobacco)?
+For instance, all people, even your loved ones can be at risk of oral cancer if they’re chewing or vaping.

 The Oral Cancer Foundation says that one person in the US dies every hour from oral cancer.
-Catching oral cancer early on is a must to prevent progression of the disease.
+Therefore, catching oral cancer early on is a must to prevent progression of the disease.

 In the last several years, smoking has come under the public eye as a common and detrimental habit to one’s health.
 Many believe that smokeless tobacco, or chewing tobacco, is a safe alternative to smoking.
 Smokeless tobacco is still highly correlated with oral cancer, even though it doesn’t lead to lung cancer like smoking.

-Sometimes called chew, snuff, dip, or spit tobacco, chewing tobacco is incredibly harmful to a person’s oral and overall health.
+Chewing tobacco (also named chew, snuff, dip, or spit tobacco) is incredibly harmful to a person’s oral and overall health.
 This habit is costly, and you should re-evaluate it immediately.

 The Story of Bill Tuttle

 Late Minnesota Twins centerfielder Bill Tuttle, was notorious for chewing tobacco throughout his career.
 Nearly every one of Tuttle’s baseball cards depicts him with a lump of tobacco in his cheek.
 As a result, Tuttle was diagnosed with oral cancer at age 64.